oVirt/ovirt-site/source/feature/networkreloaded.html.md

 1. Bridge, Bonds, VLANs and Nics may have IpConfig information.
 2. Bridges have ports that can be Bond, Nic and Vlan instances (or none, for nicless bridges).
 3. Bonds have slaves that are Nic instances.
-4. IpConfig objects contain information about the configured IPv4 and IPv6 addresses (they can have multiple of each), routes.
-TBD: find a proper home for mtu and link state or any other layer-2 specific property of a device.
+4. IpConfig objects contain information about the configured IPv4 and IPv6 addresses (they can have multiple of each), routes. **TBD**: find a proper home for mtu and link state or any other layer-2 specific property of a device.
-5. Vlans can be set upon Nics, and bonds.
+5. Vlans can be set upon Nics and bonds.
-6. Each class contains the logic for validating the parameters received from the engine, this way, the responsibilities for wrong configuration detection are semantically localized.
+6. Each class contains the logic for validating the parameters received from the engine, based on its current state and relations to other objects (e.g a change to a bridge may be disallowed due to its currently-connected nic).
+This way, the responsibilities for wrong configuration detection are semantically localized.
 7. Each object should be able to contribute its part in generating the information for getVdsCaps.

 A netinfo object would have a list of the top hierarchy objects and generate the info from that.